abdulwm97/abdulwm97/README.md

 ### Hi there 👋

-Hi my name is Abdul Makba, I am currently a trainee at Sparta Global.
+Hi, my name is Abdul Makba, I am currently a trainee at Sparta Global.

 I am currently learning how to make a web api testing framework.